ddeutils/ddedocs/docs/tools/orchestration/airflow/index.md

 # Apache Airflow

-**Airflow** was developed by **Airbnb** in 2014 and later open-sourced.
+An **Airflow** was developed by **Airbnb** in 2014 and later open-sourced.
 It joined Apache Software Foundation’s incubation in 2016.

+!!! quote

-You can think of Airflow as a cook/chef following a recipe where the recipe is the data pipeline.
-The chef will follow this recipe by putting the right ingredients in the right quantity in the right order.
+    You can think of ^^Airflow as a cook/chef following a recipe where the recipe is the data pipeline.^^ The chef will follow this recipe by putting the right ingredients in the right quantity in the right order.[^1]

+## :material-arrow-down-right: Getting Started

+Airflow doesn't expect that you process your data in Airflow, in your tasks.
+Instead, you should use Airflow as a way to trigger the tool that will process your data.

+Airflow is just a tool to manage workflow, and definitely, it is not:

+- Data Streaming solution
+- Data Processing framework like Spark or Apache Nifi

 Airflow can be used for a wide variety of workflows:

-- ETL pipelines: extract data from a variety of sources, transform data in various ways
+- **ETL Pipelines**: extract data from a variety of sources, transform data in various ways
-- Machine Learning workflows: automate the process of building, training, and deploying machine learning models.
+- **Machine Learning Workflows**: automate the process of building, training, and deploying machine learning models.
 This might involve tasks such as data preparation, model training, model evaluation, and model deployment.
-- Data Engineering: automate data engineering tasks such as data ingestion, data transformation, and data integration.
+- **Data Engineering**: automate data engineering tasks such as data ingestion, data transformation, and data integration.
-- Schedule tasks: schedule tasks to run at regular intervals, such as daily or weekly.
+- **Schedule Tasks**: schedule tasks to run at regular intervals, such as daily or weekly.
   This might include tasks such as running backups, sending emails, or updating data.

 Airflow is a workflow management tool, an orchestrator, that allows executing your tasks in the right way, right order, right time.